Who Cares? (album): Other songs

+Performances

+During a TikTok livestream on 3 February 2022, Rex Orange County performed "Keep It Up" alongside two unreleased tracks from Who Cares?, "Amazing" and "Making Time".
+He appeared on The Late Show With Stephen Colbert on 12 March 2022, performing "One in a Million".

 Critical reception

+Who Cares? received favorable reviews from critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 70, based on 8 reviews, indicating "generally favorable" reviews.

-The album received a generally positive reception.
-Alexis Petridis of The Guardian rated the album two out of five stars, writing that the singer was playing it "gratingly safe".
-Also writing for The Guardian, Ammar Kalia described it as "sweet, unremarkable bedroom pop", which "offers plenty of hooks but lacks the depth to be truly memorable."
+In a more critical review of the album, Alexis Petridis of The Guardian rated Who Cares? two out of five stars, writing that the singer was playing it "gratingly safe".
+Writing for The Observer, Ammar Kalia described it as "sweet, unremarkable bedroom pop", which "offers plenty of hooks but lacks the depth to be truly memorable."

 Track listing

 All tracks written and produced by Alex "Rex Orange County" O'Connor and Benny Sings, except where noted.